tweag/linear-base/DESIGN.md

 # Design

-This document describes our _solution_ to maintaining linear stream invariants and building out streams with different levels of linearity (or fineness).
+This document describes our _solution_ to maintaining linear stream invariants and building out streams with different levels of linearity (or affineness).

 ## Goal